Visual Decoding Operators: Towards a Compositional Theory of Visualization Perception: Discussion

 This distinction maps onto a well-known framework for evaluating models of information-processing systems.
 Marr~\cite{marr2010vision} proposed three levels of analysis: the \textbf{computational level} (\textit{what problem is the system solving?}), the \textbf{algorithmic level} (\textit{what procedures does it use?}), and the \textbf{implementational level} (\textit{how is it physically realized?}).
 Most modeling work in visualization operates at the computational level --- we have extensive catalogs of tasks and methods for measuring their aggregate error~\cite{elliottDesignSpaceVision2021}, and recent models simulate observable behavior such as eye scan paths~\cite{shi2025chartist} or leverage LLMs to predict task outcomes~\cite{10681139}.
 These approaches describe what the system does, or predict what it will do, but not \textit{how}.
 Visual decoding operators engage at the \textit{algorithmic level}: they specify the sequence of transformations a viewer executes and the error each transformation introduces.

 The value of this level of description extends beyond taxonomy.
 Wichmann and Geirhos~\cite{wichmann2023deep} argued that model evaluation is multidimensional: a good model should both predict and explain.
 Our cross-task results in \Cref{sec:apply-operator} demonstrate prediction, in that operators learned on one task generate calibrated posterior predictive distributions for a structurally different task.
-The sensor fusion finding in \Cref{sec:Task1} demonstrates explanation, in that the weighted combination of \HighestPointX\ and \BisectArea\ not only fits the data better than a mixture model but provides a mechanistic account of why variance changes with skewness, an account that a purely descriptive model would not generate.
+The sensor fusion finding in \Cref{sec:Task1} \chreplaced{illustrates the framework's potential on the explanation side:}{demonstrates explanation, in that} the weighted combination of \HighestPointX\ and \BisectArea\ not only fits the data better than a mixture model but \chreplaced{is compatible with an anchoring-and-adjustment account}{provides a mechanistic account} of why variance changes with skewness, an account that a purely descriptive model would not generate.

 Van Rooij et al.~\cite{van2024makes} have argued that psychology and its adjacent fields remain dominated by what they term \textit{naive empiricism}: accumulating experimental results without theoretical infrastructure to organize them into explanatory models.
 The visualization community faces a version of the same challenge.
 Verbal theories in graphical perception often provide post-hoc accounts of empirical patterns that appear explanatory but lack the computational structure to generate quantitative predictions for new conditions.
 The operator framework is one response to this challenge: it provides units whose predictions are falsifiable at the component level, so that when a composed prediction fails, the failure points to which operator needs revision rather than leaving an undifferentiated residual.